-An employee who is a victim of certain serious crimes, or has a family member who is a victim of certain serious crimes may take time off from work.
+An employee who is a victim of a qualifying act of violence, or has a family member who is a victim of certain serious crimes may take time off from work, regardless of whether anyone is arrested for, or convicted of committing any crime.
 Time off from work will be granted to attend judicial proceedings related to the crime or to attend proceedings involving the rights of the victim.
-A family member of a crime victim may be eligible to take this leave if he/she is related to the crime victim as follows:
+A qualifying act of violence is defined as: